AustralianSDAF/s1_preproc/README.md

 - [X] Better checking for if a file has already been processed/etc
 - [X] Quickstart guide for launching it on a fresh 22.04 Nimbus instance
 - [ ] Pre-made Nimbus image with everything ready to go
-- [ ] Script to create & remove cronjob
+- [ ] Script to create & remove cronjob (currently just manually done)

 ## Using the pre-made image
 TODO